 The Clinton administration put too much effort into trying to discourage Russia from any cooperation with Iran.
-It was naturally impossible to reach that goal; Russia would never forgo cooperation with a neighboring country that did not violate international law.
-So, demanding that was obviously futile, and the Clinton administration should not have insisted on halting Russian-Iranian cooperation, for instance, on the construction of the Bushehr NPP.28 Instead, it should have invested all its efforts into increasing the transparency of such cooperation, as well as in finding ways to benefit from that by exchanging relevant information.
+Why would Moscow forgo cooperation with a neighboring country that did not violate international law?
+It was naturally impossible to reach that goal, s NPP28 of such cooperation, as well as in finding ways to benefit from that by exchanging relevant information.